British government shakes up pensions and savings

 "People who have worked hard and saved hard all their lives, and done the right thing, should be trusted with their own finances," the finance minister said.

-(Additional reporting by Simon Jessop and Alistair Smout; editing by Keiron Henderson)
+($1 = 0.6034 British Pounds) (Additional reporting by Simon Jessop and Alistair Smout; editing by Chris Vellacott and Keiron Henderson)